-Did I mention I hated my job a year and a half ago?
+Did I mention I hated my job?
 Not just hated it but loathed every minute I spent there.
 I would come home a ball of stress turning me into a shitty father and a shitty husband.
 So I decided to drastically change careers, which I did.
 When I quit I hated working on things with motors just as an extension of of unhappiness in my career.
 I brought my tools and equipment home and packed them into my garage not even so much as changing oil for quite a while.

 I tend to lean toward sportbikes (my elderly Kawi is in some of the pictures) so this hack I am shooting for a cafe-esque look but with some modern influences.
 If you can picture an Airhead, a Norton Manx, and a Triumph Speed Triple getting wasted and having an inter-species orgy, the illegitimate bastard that came of that union is what I am looking to create.